Associate (ACIfA)

 Application resources

-• Performance criteria (ACIfA) - detailed guidance and examples you should include can be found here
+• Performance criteria (ACIfA) - detailed guidance and examples you should include in your application

 • Professional pathways - unsure if you are ready to apply for ACIfA?
 Please sign up to our bulletins with hints and tips to apply (members only) or membership [at] archaeologists.net (get in touch)